Swapnil1296/creado/README.md

     2. In the browser you will land on the landing page just Register and login if you have signed up before or do the signup.

-    3. On Our website Users can order lunch.
+    3. On Our website Users can order suitable and affordable cosmatics.

 <br>